BR0kEN-/cikit/docs/_documentation/gitlab-ci/README.md

   --gitlab-ci-url=https://gitlab.com
 ```

-The `https://gitlab.com` is the default value for `--gitlab-ci-url` option, therefore, can be omitted.
+The `https://gitlab.com` is the default value for `--gitlab-ci-url` option, therefore, can be omitted unless you're using custom instance.
 {: .notice--info}

-The `TOKEN` can be obtained in the project's settings on Gitlab, see [https://docs.gitlab.com/ce/ci/runners/#registering-a-specific-runner-with-a-project-registration-token](https://docs.gitlab.com/ce/ci/runners/#registering-a-specific-runner-with-a-project-registration-token).
+The `TOKEN` for `--gitlab-ci-token` can be obtained in the project's settings on Gitlab, see [https://docs.gitlab.com/ce/ci/runners/#registering-a-specific-runner-with-a-project-registration-token](https://docs.gitlab.com/ce/ci/runners/#registering-a-specific-runner-with-a-project-registration-token).
 {: .notice--info}

 The above command will configure the [Gitlab Runner](https://docs.gitlab.com/runner) on a CI droplet and create the `.gitlab-ci.yml` in the root directory of your project.
-Commit and push that file to finish an integration.
+Commit and push that file to complete an integration.

 ## Configuration